This brochure describes

 Four large floods were recorded through Dalby during December 2010 and January 2011.
 The largest flood (3.74 metres) was the 5th highest on record dating back to 1942.
 The figure below shows the significant flood peaks which have occurred at Dalby since records began.

-The Bureau of Meteorology and the Dalby Regional Council operate a flood warning system for the Myall Creek based on a rainfall and river height observations network shown on the map.
-The network, upgraded by the Dalby regional Council in association with the Bureau in 1992, consists of mostly automatic telemetry stations as well as volunteer rainfall and river height observers.
-The automatic network includes three rainfall and three rain/river stations which automatically send data via radio to a base station located in the Dalby Regional Council offices.
+The Bureau of Meteorology and the Western Downs Regional Council operate a flood warning system for the Myall Creek based on a rainfall and river height observations network shown on the map.
+The network, upgraded by the Dalby Regional Council in association with the Bureau in 1992, consists of mostly automatic telemetry stations as well as volunteer rainfall and river height observers.
+The automatic network includes three rainfall and three rain/river stations which automatically send data via radio to a base station located in Dalby.
 The system provides early detection of heavy rainfalls and river rises throughout the catchment and enables more accurate and timely flood warning and forecasts.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins whenever the creek height is expected to exceed minor flood level at Dalby.
 These warnings are updated several times per day throughout a flood event.

-The Dalby Regional Council is able to provide further details of local flooding in the rural areas of the Myall Creek catchment as well as residential areas of Dalby.
+The Western Downs Regional Council is able to provide further details of local flooding in the rural areas of the Myall Creek catchment as well as residential areas of Dalby.

 The Bureau of Meteorology issues Flood Warnings and River Height Bulletins for the Myall Creek catchment to Dalby regularly during floods.
 They are sent to radio stations for broadcast, and to local Councils, emergency services and a large number of other agencies involved in managing flood response activities.

 Flood Warnings and River Height Bulletins are available via: